MonashDataFluency/python-workshop-base/workshops/docs/modules/working_with_data.md

 | weight           | weight of the animal in grams      |

-The first few rows of our first file look like this:
+The first few rows of our file look like this:

 ```
 record_id,month,day,year,site_id,species_id,sex,hindfoot_length,weight